gfassero/HIERO/technical.md

 Gen.1.1#01=L	בְּרֵאשִׁ֖ית	1
 ```

-and selects the parsing variant number `1`, which is found in the third column.
+and selects the parsing variant number `1`, which is found beside the Hebrew word.
 The parsing variant number is zero-based, so variant `1` is the second parsing:

 ```
 H9003/{H7225G}	HR/Ncfsa